shaneholloman/sachi/README.md

 - FileBot context (https://www.filebot.net/naming.html)

-A GUI is not planned.
-You are asked instead to edit multiple TOML files during the renaming process.

-The global configuration can be edited with `sachi config` (also a TOML file).
+The global configuration can be edited with `sachi config`.